qwe789qwec/farm-merge-arrange/README.md

 1. Ensure the game screen is displayed in the foreground; otherwise, the program may fail to capture it.
 2. Additional issues may still occur.
 Please report any problems you encounter.

+## beta function
+* You can change the `scan_method` to cluster, it can be sort for anything but by test is not robust.

 Follow these steps carefully to ensure a smooth setup and operation.
 If you have any questions or need further assistance, don’t hesitate to reach out!

 ## 如何安裝